 Civil engineer degrees have an environmental option.
 That civil engineers' option is a biosystems engineers major.
 Both curricula overlaps in mechanics of materials, thermodynamics, hydraulics, site design, and GPS & GIS laboratories.
 Similarly, both engineers specify in topics such as air and water quality, harmful radiation, hazardous waste and solid waste management as well, but when planning a project design, biosystems engineers also use biological knowledge of the ecological systems surrounding those areas.
 Biosystem students learn about the land, ecology, and environment of an area more extensively than civil.

-After conversing with several professionals in various fields including the environmental engineering, ecological, and legal fields, I decided law school would be a positive experience to further my education.
+After conversing with, and shadowing, several professionals in various fields including the environmental engineering, ecological, and legal fields, I decided law school would be a positive experience to further my education.
 See the tab above labeled "Cumberland Law" for more information.

 Create your own unique website with customizable templates.